TAUE: Training-free Noise Transplant and Cultivation Diffusion Model: Applications

 As shown in Tab.~\ref{tab:comparison}, the layout-aware TAUE improves FID, CLIP-I, CLIP-S, and foreground reconstruction (PSNR, SSIM, LPIPS).
 Explicit size control also enhances alignment with object semantics, yielding more accurate object scales.
 While background reconstruction is slightly lower due to full denoising instead of pixel reuse, this trade-off improves harmonization and realism.
-These results show that TAUE enables user-driven spatial generation without training, making it practical for layout-aware applications.

-\textbf{Disentangled Multi-Object Generation~~} Text-to-image models often suffer from attribute entanglement when generating multiple objects in a single prompt like incorrect color or shape assignments.
+\textbf{Disentangled Multi-Object Generation~~} Text-to-image models often suffer from attribute entanglement when generating multiple objects in a single prompt like incorrect color or shape assignments~\cite{chefer2023attend}.
 Prior works~\cite{zhang2024transparent} mitigate this by sequential generation and compositing, but incur high inference cost and blending artifacts.

 TAUE introduces an efficient alternative by transplanting seedling noise to multiple spatial locations in the latent space.
 Each transplanted latent preserves its object semantics, enabling simultaneous generation of multiple, disentangled objects in a single denoising process.
-As shown in Fig.~\ref{fig: application}, our method produces multi-object scenes with semantic separation and spatial consistency, without requiring layout models or additional training.
-This facilitates controllable scene composition at scale, with minimal overhead.
+(Fig.~\ref{fig: application},)

 \textbf{Background Replacement~~} Conventional diffusion models regenerate the full image to modify the background, which risks altering the foreground due to entangled representations.
 TAUE resolves this by decoupling foreground and background generation via latent transplantation.
 Once the foreground object is generated, its seedling noise can be retained and reused to synthesize a new background independently.
 This ensures a consistent foreground appearance and layout.
-Additionally, adjusting the transplantation coordinates allows repositioning of the object across backgrounds, enabling interactive layout-aware editing.
+Additionally, adjusting transplantation coordinates allows repositioning of the object across backgrounds, enabling interactive layout-aware editing.

-Unlike previous methods that rely on handcrafted prompts or model retraining, TAUE enables seamless background editing in a training-free, zero-shot manner.
+Unlike existing methods that rely on handcrafted prompts or retraining, TAUE enables seamless background edits.
 This enables rapid iteration and fine-grained control in creative workflows, such as UI design and ad generation.